-3 Low-Risk Investments
+3 Low-Risk, High-Return Investments

-U.S. Savings Bonds
+1. U.S. Savings Bonds

 Savings bonds come in 2 types:

 - Series EE Bonds earn a fixed interest rate for up to 30 years.
-This interest is set biannually, so you know how much interest the bonds will accrue over the lifetime before you buy.
+This interest is set bi-annually, so you know how much interest the bonds will accrue over the lifetime before you buy.
 These securities are sold at face value, so a $100 investment nets you a $100 U.S. savings bond.
 Series EE bonds are long-term investments, and you will be penalized for redeeming them early.

 - Series I Bonds earn interest based on a combination of the inflation rate and fixed rate.
 A fixed rate is set once you buy the bonds while the inflation rate is adjusted every 6 months.
 Cashing out Series I bonds before their 5-year maturity period results in a penalty.

-Certificates of Deposit (CDs)
+3. Certificates of Deposit (CDs)

 Certificates of deposits (CDs) are a great low-risk, long-term investment option.
 A CD account is available at your credit union or bank, and just like a savings account, you can earn interest on money deposited.
 You'll earn an interest rate premium in exchange for leaving your deposit untouched for a set period - this could be 6 months or 5 years.
 Long-term CD accounts pay more than shorter-term ones.
 If you cash out before the maturity date, you will pay an early withdrawal penalty.

-4 Medium Risk Investments
+4 Medium Risk, High-Return Investments

-Invest in High Dividend Stocks
+1. High Dividend Stocks

-Dividends are a form of profit-sharing, through which a corporation makes regular payments to its shareholders.
+Dividends are a form of profit-sharing through which a corporation makes regular payments to its shareholders.
 The payment of dividends isn't required by law, but corporations choose to pay stockholders a share of the money earned through a reinvestment plan or as a cash option.

-High-dividend stock investing can be risky if you don't know what to look for.
+Investing in dividend paying stocks can be risky if you don't know what to look for.
 Always consider large corporations with a long history of low volatility and financial stability.
 This means it probably has enough capital stored to deal with market fluctuations.

 Most REITs are registered with the SEC and listed on public exchanges.
 These are referred to as publicly-traded REITs.
 Private REITs are exempt from SEC registration and aren't listed on public exchanges.
-Diversyfund is an excellent private REIT to help you build a diversified portfolio while you hedge against market volatility.
+Non-traded REITs have been qualified by the SEC, but the shares don't trade on a major stock exchange.

 Crowdfunding real estate has 3 players - a sponsor who identifies, plans and oversees the entire investment, a crowdfunding platform where the sponsor rallies investors and capital and an investor who contributes capital in exchange for a portion of profits accrued by the deal.

-Invest in Corporate Bonds
+4. Corporate Bonds

 Corporate bonds provide a predictable financial benefit without sophisticated strategies.
 They are issued by large corporations to fund capital investments and business expansions.
 When you buy corporate bonds, you lend out money to the issuing company.
 The company then makes a legal commitment to pay interest on your initial capital and refund the principal upon maturity of the bonds.